Baykenn/bills_and_subscriptions/README.md

 # Bills & Subscriptions

-A [Wealthfolio](https://wealthfolio.app) addon that tracks your recurring subscriptions and one-off bills so you can see exactly where your money goes each month.
+A [Wealthfolio](https://wealthfolio.app) addon that tracks your recurring subscriptions and bills so you can see exactly where your money goes each month.

 ## Features